 Report crime promptly to police.
 To contact the UIC Police, call 312-355-5555 for emergencies or 312-996-2830 for non-emergencies.
 For confidential counseling, contact Counseling Services at 312-996-3490 for students; and Employee Assistance Service at 312-996-3588 for faculty and staff.
 Any student, staff or faculty member at UIC who experiences sexual assault, domestic/dating violence or stalking can access free, anonymous and confidential services by calling the Campus Advocacy Network (CAN) at 312-413-8206.
 For additional information on reporting an incident of sexual misconduct, visit oae.uic.edu/sexual-misconduct/report-an-incident/

 On August 24, UIC Police received a delayed report of a fondling incident that occurred earlier this morning between the hours of 10:45 a.m. and 10:55 a.m.
 The victim reported while walking in the area of 1302 S Halsted St, the victim was inappropriately touched on the buttocks.
 The offender is described as a male 5’05, 140lbs, 18-25 years of age, wearing a black bookbag.
 The victim did not report any injuries..

 UIC Police will lead the investigation.
 Anyone with information should call 312-996-2830.

 Public safety advisories are distributed to the university community in compliance with the federal Clery Act.
 UIC Police may also issue notifications for off-campus crimes in the interest of public-safety awareness.
 Security tips are standard precautions, not special or incident-specific measures.
-Effective January 2021, the university will no longer routinely use race, ethnicity or national origin as a descriptor in public safety advisories.
-Updates to investigations are not sent by email but will be posted online at http://emergency.uic.edu/public-safety-advisory/
+Offender descriptions and precise locations are provided only to aid in the identification of possible suspects.
+Updates to investigations are not sent by email but will be posted online at: emergency.uic.edu/public-safety-advisory/